SimonBlanke/gradient-free-optimizers-documentation/docs/parameters/reduction.md

 ### `reduction`

-Factor to change the size of the pattern when no better position is found.
+The factor that reduces the size of the pattern if no better position is found.

   - type: float
   - default: 0.9